 To contact the museum: 501-961-1409

-Interpretive programs, and guided tours for groups and schools, are available on request.
+Interpretive programs, and guided tours for groups and schools, are available here at the Plantation Agriculture Museum on request.
 Contact the museum for details.

 The museum is in Scott at the junction of U.S. 165 and Ark.
 161. Take Exit #7 off I-440 and go south on U.S. 165 five miles.